Teen Summer Reading Challenge

 This summer we are moving online and we challenge you to meet us there!
 Complete weekly reading and other fun challenges, post them online and win prizes!
 Tag each entry with #OshawaTeensRead and @oshawalibraries to play.
 The more you post, the more chances you have to win.
 Each post qualifies as an entry into the draws for summer prize packs!
 Complete the ten weekly challenges in any order and even repeat your favourites with different posts!

-Not on social media?
+Not on social media, or have a private account?
 No problem!
-You can still play by emailing your entries to firstname.lastname@example.org
+You can still play by emailing your entries to email@example.com

 Runs June 15-August 24.